soo20/petapplication/README.md

 ## Conclusion

 This project aims to bridge the gap in pet care knowledge by providing accessible information and tools for better pet health management.
 By leveraging technology and data-driven approaches, we strive to enhance the well-being and happiness of pets and their owners alike.

+## Note

+you will find the video of the project in the milestones folder